-We continually re-examine, re-engineer and refine our core technologies to keep improving the way we monitor and maintain cable networks.
+We continually re-examine, re-engineer and refine our core technologies to keep improving the way we help monitor and maintain cable networks.
 Our core signal correlation expertise was initially commercialized with the Xcor technology, which we used to identify CPD in the HFC network.
-This presented the opportunity to evolve and develop the QAM Snare, which applies a variant of the correlation process to more accurately and effectively identify leaking QAM signals.
+This presented the opportunity to evolve and develop QAM Snare, which applies a variant of the correlation process to more accurately and effectively identify leaking QAM signals.
 And this led us to develop the world’s first network traffic-compatible TDR based on an autocorrelation variant of the core Xcor technology.
+Most recently we have developed and advanced a unique solution to detect OUDP burst signals being transmitted by the CM for high split networks.
 It’s our culture of sustained innovation that drives us to continually reinvent the way cable networks are monitored, diagnosed and serviced.

 Locate the source of impairment without interrupting your network.

 Network traffic-compatible (NTC) Time Domain Reflectometer (TDR) transmits very low-level, non-intrusive spread spectrum signals using return path frequencies in the forward, auto-correlating the reflected signal and providing an easy-to-understand return loss indication of the entire span up to the next active – with incredible accuracy and impressive distance resolution.Download the NTC TDR white paper >